Margnet-data/LITA-CAPSTONE-PROJECT-/README.md

-## Sales Overview of a Retail Store
+## Customer Segmentation and Overview of Subscription Trends for a Subscription Company
 ---
 This Project provides an analysis of a retail store's sales data to understand customer behavior, sales trends, and product performance.
 The project includes data cleaning, exploration, and visualization of key insights to help the store make data-driven decisions.